-you know, we are careful to limit Presidential or White House wolvement with even domestic donors to the Foundation -- for rample, we keep the identities of those who donate money from the President.
+know, we are careful to limit Presidential or White House volvement with even domestic donors to the Foundation -- for the president.
 If the Foundation does begin to accept donations from foreign sources, we would want to limit any Presidential or white House involvement even beyond those limits established for domestic donors.
 In fact, we believe that foreign donors should be effectively walled off from any access to the President or other high-ranking government officials during the remainder of the President's term of office, regardless of whether such access would take place at the White House or at some private location.
 In our view, this is the only way for us to eliminate even the appearance of impropriety attending the acceptance of funds from foreign sources by an entity so closely associated with the President.

-Frees, the preliming Coexceptional checks on the Gapanere Citizen mendomed by blen Campul incluiates that he is If the information someone to be very worry of. impacted by reliable deplimatic somees is accurate, he should not be invited to meet with the Presiden in any entext.
+free, the preliminary Coercgional cheeks on the Japanese Citizen mentioned by blew Campuel inclinates that he is If the information someone to be very worm of. imparted by reliable diplimatic somees is accurate, be showed not be invited to meet with the fremelen in any entext.
 On.
-Cannel may want to talk to Dan Erippen on me.
+Canner may want to talk to dan Erippen on me.

-ID # 613468 CU FE008-01
+ID#613468 CU FE008-01